What is a balance transfer?

 What are the best 0% balance transfer deals?

-Here are our picks of the best balance transfer deals available whether you’re after the longest, lasting, most affordable or cheapest.
+Here are our picks of the best balance transfer deals available whether you’re after the longest-lasting, most affordable or cheapest deal.
+You can compare more 0% balance transfer credit cards on Which?
+Money Compare.

 Who's the best balance transfer credit card provider?